cloudspannerecosystem/autoscaler/README.md

                 maximum configured size.
             *   `WITHIN_COOLDOWN` - when the instance has been recently rescaled, and the autoscaler is waiting for the cooldown period to end.
+            *   `IN_PROGRESS` - when a instance scaling operation is still ongoing.

 ## Configuration